-The program commenced in 2010 and is delivered through twelve specialist medical colleges under funding agreements with the Department of Health and Ageing (DOHA).
+The program commenced in 2010 and is delivered through 13 specialist medical colleges under funding agreements with the Department of Health.
 There are 900 training places currently funded through the program.

 Our College currently has more than 40 posts across clinical radiology and radiation oncology throughout Australia.

-The level of funding available for training posts is through a salary contribution and in some instances, rural loadings may also be provided.
+The level of funding available for training posts is through a salary contribution and in some instances, rural loading or Private Infrastructure and Clinical Supervision Allowance may also be provided.

 In addition to establishing specialist training posts, the program also provides funds for a range of support activities, including developing system-wide education and infrastructure support projects to enhance training opportunities for eligible trainees.

 In 2015, the Department announced that at a cost of $93.8 million over four years, additional contributions to build a sustainable Australia-trained future medical workforce for regional, rural and remote communities would be introduced through an Integrated Rural Training Pipeline (IRTP).